Extension theorems for reductive group schemes

 {\bf (b)} The homomorphism $f$ is finite.

-{\bf (c)} If $\char(k)=2$, we assume that $F_{1K}$ has no normal subgroup that is adjoint of isotypic $B_n$ Dynkin type for some $n\in\dbN^*$.
+{\bf (c)} If $\char(k)=2$, we assume that $H_{1,K}$ has no normal subgroup that is adjoint of isotypic $B_n$ Dynkin type for some $n\in\dbN^*$.
 Then $f$ is a closed embedding.}

-\proof Let $\rho:F_2\hookrightarrow GL_L$ be a closed embedding homomorphism, with $L$ a free $V$-module of finite rank (cf. [DG, Vol. I, Exp.
+\proof Let $\rho:H_2\hookrightarrow \pmb{GL}_M$ be a closed embedding homomorphism, with $M$ a free $V$-module of finite rank (cf. [DG, Vol. I, Exp.
 VI${}_B$, Rm.
 11.11.1]).
-To prove this Proposition we can assume that $V$ is complete, that $k=\bar k$, and that $f_K:F_{1K}\to F_{2K}$ is an isomorphism.
-Let $F_{0k}:=\Ker(f_k)$.
-We follow [Va1, Rm.
-3.1.2.2 3) and proof of Lemma 3.1.6] in order to check that the group scheme $F_{0k}\cap T_{1k}$ is trivial.
-As $V$ is strictly henselian, the maximal torus $T_{1k}$ of $F_{1k}$ is split and (cf. Proposition 2.3) it lifts to a maximal torus $T_1$ of $F_1$.
-The restriction of $\rho\circ f$ to $T_1$ has a trivial kernel (as its fibre over $K$ is trivial, cf. Lemma 2.3.2 (b)) and therefore it is a closed embedding (cf. Lemma 2.3.2 (c)).
-Thus the restriction of $f$ to $T_1$ is a closed embedding homomorphism $T_1\hookrightarrow F_2$.
-Therefore the intersection $F_{0k}\cap T_{1k}$ is a trivial group scheme.
+To prove the Proposition we can assume that $V$ is complete, that $k=\bar k$, and that $f_K:H_{1,K}\to H_{2,K}$ is an isomorphism.
+Let $H_{0,k}:=\Ker(f_k)$.
+We now show that the group scheme $H_{0,k}\cap T_{1,k}$ is trivial by adapting arguments from [V1, Rm.
+3.1.2.2 3) and proof of Lemma 3.1.6].
+As $V$ is strictly henselian, the maximal torus $T_{1,k}$ of $H_{1,k}$ is split and (cf. Proposition 2.3) it lifts to a maximal torus $T_1$ of $H_1$.
+The restriction of $\rho\circ f$ to $T_1$ has a trivial kernel (as its fibre over $\Spec K$ is trivial, cf. Lemma 2.3.2 (b)) and therefore it is a closed embedding (cf. Lemma 2.3.2 (c)).
+Thus the restriction of $f$ to $T_1$ is a closed embedding homomorphism $T_1\hookrightarrow H_2$.
+Therefore the intersection $H_{0,k}\cap T_{1,k}$ is a trivial group scheme.
 Thus (a) holds.

 We check (b).
 The identity component of the reduced scheme of $\Ker(f_k)$ is a reductive group that has $0$ rank (cf. (a)) and therefore it is a trivial group.
 Thus $f$ is a quasi-finite, birational morphism.
-From Zariski Main Theorem (see [Gr1, Thm.
-(8.12.6)]) we get that $F_1$ is an open subscheme of the normalization $F_2^{\n}$ of $F_2$.
-Let $F_3$ be the smooth locus of $F_2^{\n}$ over $\Spec(V)$; it is an open subscheme of $F_2^{\n}$ that contains $F_1$.
-It makes sense to speak about the (right or left) translation of $F_1$ via some $V$-valued point of $F_2^{\n}$; it is an open subscheme of $F_3$ and thus we have $F_3(V)=F_2^{\n}(V)$.
-Moreover, $F_3$ has a natural structure of a quasi-affine group scheme over $\Spec(V)$ that is of finite type.
+From Zariski Main Theorem (see [G1, Thm.
+(8.12.6)]) we get that $H_1$ is an open subscheme of the normalization $H_2^{\n}$ of $H_2$.
+Let $H_3$ be the smooth locus of $H_2^{\n}$ over $\Spec V$; it is an open subscheme of $H_2^{\n}$ that contains $H_1$.
+As $H_3$ is an open subscheme of the affine scheme $H_2^{\n}$, it is a quasi-affine scheme.